SayTap: Language to Quadrupedal Locomotion

 One limitation of the proposed approach is that domain knowledge and trial-and-error tests are necessary to design the random pattern generator, such that the patterns used for training are feasible.
 Furthermore, while increasing the variety of the random patterns would essentially increase the locomotion capability of the robot, training on a large set of gaits is hard since it involves the trade-off of sample balancing and data efficiency.

 One may train a set of expert policies separately, where each of which specializes in one motion, then use imitation learning to distill the experts to address this problem.
-Another interesting direction is to introduce multi-modal inputs, such as videos and audios.
-Foot contact patterns translated from those signals in theory still work with our pipeline and will unlock much more interesting use cases.
+Another interesting direction for future works is to modify the current pattern representation and make it more versatile (e.g., replacing 0s and 1s with 0s and $H$'s to specify desired foot clearance $H$), alternatively methods in~\cite{raffin2022learning,bellegarda2022cpg} can also be incorporated to achieve the same effect.

 \acknowledgments{ The authors would like to thank Tingnan Zhang, Linda Luu, Kuang-Huei Lee, Vincent Vanhoucke and Douglas Eck for their valuable discussions and technical support in the experiments.

 The experiments in this work were performed on GPU virtual machines provided by Google Cloud Platform.